JorgeCJ/BitMoney-COD3R/README.md

 # BitMoney-COD3R
 ![logo](https://github.com/JorgeCJ/BitMoney-COD3R/assets/127647774/d2d1fa94-8a7a-438f-b6bd-8ab277a97be1)

-Bitcent is a web application for controlling personal finances with landing page and dashboard.
+BitMoney is a web application for controlling personal finances with landing page and dashboard.
 The project uses Firebase for authentication and data storage.
 Project was developed during **[Semana Tranformação.DEV](https://transformacao.dev/)** Week, which took place from May 8 to 12, 2023.

 ## Technologies